stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 mkdir -p ~/sen05_shared/common/modules
 ```

-Please use this loaction - it will be used later on, too.
+Please use this location - it will be used later on too.

 To register a module you need to create a folder with the same name (the package's name) in both the ``modules`` and ``software`` folders.
 Software will be installed into a ``software/<package_name>/<version>/`` directory whereas the Lua definition of the software will reside in the file ``modules/<package_name>/<version>.lua``.

-As a starter you only need to replace the module description and the paths in the Lua description file we got from the ImageSmith Apptainer module:
+As a starter you only need to replace the module description and the paths in the `Lua` description file we got from the ImageSmith Apptainer module:

 ```text